 You have to ascertain the identity of individuals for whom you keep a receipt of funds record.
-You have to do this at the time of the transaction related to the record.
+You have to do this at the time you receive the funds.

 See subsection 4.6 to find out how to ascertain the identity of an individual for a receipt of funds record.